zmagyar/grunt-mocha-parallel/README.md

 A function that should return a list of mocha options to use when running the named suite.

+The first parameter will be the name of the suite or `Skipped` when running all the skipped tests.

 #### options.env

 Type: `Function`